Want to level up your Facebook tagging skills?

 Story Mentions

-Example: Mention an influencer in a story to share a collab.
-Tag a business during an event or product launch to drive real-time interest.
+Example: Mention an influencer in a story for a 2025 campaign.
+Tag a business page during an event to capture real-time attention.

 Location Tagging

-Example: Add a location when hosting an event or visiting another company.
-It helps local customers find your post when they scroll or search nearby.
+Example: Add a location when hosting an event or visiting a company.
+Local users can see tagged posts when browsing nearby.

 Business Page Tagging